Sophomore Year - Connect

 - What are typical careers related to this major?

-- What internship and/or research opportunities are available?
+- What internship and research opportunities are available?

 - How can I explore this major further?
 Are there courses you would recommend taking to explore this major?